The Hartford AARP Home Insurance: 2026 California Review & Rates

 2.4 Loss of Use (Additional Living Expenses)

-If your home becomes uninhabitable due to a covered loss (e.g., fire, major windstorm), this helps pay for hotel stays, meals, temporary rental.
+If your home becomes uninhabitable due to a covered loss (e.g., fire, major windstorm), this helps pay for hotel stays, meals, and temporary rental.
 Example: A kitchen fire forces you to stay elsewhere for two weeks — this coverage helps with extra living costs.

 2.5 Personal Liability & Medical Payments

-Helps protect you if someone is injured on your property (personal liability) or you unintentionally damage someone else’s property; medical payments cover small medical bills for someone hurt at your home, regardless of fault.
+AARP Home Insurance by the Hartford Insurance Helps protect you if someone is injured on your property (personal liability) or you unintentionally damage someone else’s property; medical payments cover small medical bills for someone hurt at your home, regardless of fault.
 Example: a visitor slips in your hallway and breaks their wrist — you may have liability exposure.

 2.6 Optional / Enhanced Features